vignesh312000/Streamlit/README.md

 ### Summary
 You've utilized K-means clustering for segmenting data, trained various classification models to predict labels, and deployed your findings through a user-friendly Streamlit interface.
 This combination allows for both robust data analysis and accessible presentation of results.

-If you need more specific guidance or code examples, feel free to ask!